barrettotte/IBMi-Book/docs/core/ibmi/nav.md

 </figure>

-One of the most valuable part of the IBMi is the integrated help menu.
+One of the most valuable parts of IBM i is the integrated help menu.
 If you position the cursor over the description for User Profile and press **F1** a help popup will appear with more information about the parameter you need to fill.
 In general if I get confused about something I just start pressing **F1** on random things like a mad man.